 List your priorities.
 Here are some guide questions to ask yourself in order to set your priorities.

-- Do you prefer a funeral home that is close to your home, place of worship, or cemetery?
+- Do you want a funeral home that is close to your home, cemetery or church?

 - How important is the proximity of the funeral home to your home?

-- Are you satisfied with the funeral home you used in the past?
+- Are you satisfied with the funeral home you used before?

-- Do you want to have a viewing or funeral?
+- Do you want to have a visitation, viewing or funeral?

-- Do you need a large funeral facility with ample parking?
+- Do you want a large funeral facility with enough parking?

 - Will you need high-tech video screens?